bluesky-social/atproto/.changeset/tame-elephants-unite.md

 "@atproto/oauth-client": minor
 ---

-Allow oauthAgent to be used in order to instantiate XrpcClient
+Rename `OAuthSession`'s `request` method to `fetchHandler`.
+The goal of this change is to allow `OAuthSession` to be used in order to instantiate `XrpcClient` by implementing the `FetchHandlerObject` interface.